vandeseer/kstrava/README.md

 ## TLDR

-A simple, hacky script plus MVP to generate and (locally) install a Strava API client library for Kotlin (which should at least work on Mac 😅).
+A simple, hacky script to generate and install a Strava API client library for Kotlin into your local Maven repo.
+Batteries included – a sample file shows a minimal working solution.

+(This stuff should at least work on Mac 😅)

 ## How To